How to Run Remote Commands with Ansible Shell Module

 The playbook execution confirms that the file was removed.

 To run a shell command inside a specific directory, use the chdir parameter.
-The playbook below downloads the Apache binary file in the /usr/local/src path.
+The playbook below downloads the Apache HTTP Server source tarball into the /usr/local/src directory.

 ---